Meet the JumpShift team

 Emma’s diverse business background means she excels at developing pragmatic solutions that get results.
 Emma spent time as the Direct Marketing Manager for NZ’s leading direct marketing company, before moving to the UK to work for one of the UK’s top 5 online retailers.

 Back in NZ, Emma was an Event Manager for the EMA before putting her business acumen to good use, in co-founding, growing to profitability and selling NZ’s largest online gift store, Browniepoints.co.nz, with husband Carl.
-She has continued to ensure business’s success in helping create and develop business plans for some of New Zealand’s largest corporates as well as smaller SME’s.
+She has continued to ensure business’s success in helping create and develop business plans for some of New Zealand’s largest corporates as well as smaller SME’s and NFP’s.

-She has a Bachelor of Commerce and a Bachelor of Science in Psychology (Hons) and recently completed a graduate paper in Judgement and Decision Making at Harvard University.
+She has a Bachelor of Commerce and a Bachelor of Science in Psychology (Hons.) and recently completed a paper in Judgement and Decision Making at Harvard University.

 As well as being JumpShift’s Online Learning expert, John Eyles is currently Visiting Fellow at AUT University, Chair of the EON Foundation and Managing Director of an education consulting company.